ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-separation-of-duties.md

 ## Network and security administrator roles
 {: #vrw-separation-of-duties-network}

-The vCenter Server model employs a single network administrator role responsible for management across all network components (such as the underlay network, vSRX, and NSX™).
+The vCenter Server model employs a single network administrator role responsible for management across all network components (such as the underlay network, vSRX, and NSX®).

 The {{site.data.keyword.rw}} network administrator role must break out to multiple discrete administrator roles to prevent such a situation.